idrissyed7/DDSPermissionsManager/README.md

 An Application has a name and belongs to a Group.
 An Application also has a password that allows it to authenticate to the API and download its DDS Security documents.
 Application Admins can edits the list of Applications in a Group and generate Application passwords.
-Generating a new password invalidates the existing one and there is no way show the content of the current password.
+Generating a new password invalidates the existing one and there is no way show the current password.
 Consequently, Application Admins should record and distribute the password in a secure way.

 ### Topics and Topic Admins